Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-In this subsection, we conduct a case study to understand how our approach works in detail, shown in Table~\ref{tab:case_study}.
-To reduce the uncertainty of sampling results, we obtained responses to the query from GPT-3.5-turbo ten times and compiled a list of the main responses.
-We find that it occasionally provides the correct answer, albeit with a low probability, demonstrated in Sample$_4$.
-More frequently, it makes typical mistakes such as lacking timeliness in understanding concepts, shown in Sample$_1$; inconsistent context, shown in Sample$_2$ and misunderstanding of knowledge, shown in Sample$_3$.
-These phenomena indicate that if users aim to obtain the correct answer, they should repeatedly inquire with LLM, which is highly inefficient.
-In our method, based on the knowledge acquired from the step of \textit{term explanation}, the \textit{reasoner} is confused during the problem decomposition process and thus cannot provide a discriminative answer.
-However, the \textit{evaluator} can 1) identify the mistakes made by the \textit{reasoner}, i.e., confusion in the subquestion decomposition step; 2) Through counterfactual reasoning, it incorporates factual knowledge to support the counterfactual answer and find no contradiction when applying it, i.e., "The other options are all occupations or roles (clown, king, teacher), while 'room' is a physical space or location".
+As illustrated in Fig. \ref{fig:case}, to mitigate the uncertainty of SC-CoT, we sample ten responses from GPT-3.5-turbo to the same query and display the most representative responses from each category.
+We observe that it occasionally provides the correct answer (the light green box Fig. \ref{fig:case}), albeit with a low probability.
+But more frequently, it makes typical mistakes such as lacking timeliness in understanding the question (the second light yellow box in Fig. \ref{fig:case}); inference errors (the top light yellow box); and false knowledge (the light blue box).
+These phenomena indicate that if users aim to obtain the correct answer, they should repeatedly inquire with foundation models, which is highly inefficient.
+In our method, even though the sub-step of \textit{concept explanation} clarifies the intent of the question, the \textit{reasoner} is confused during the problem decomposition process and refuses to provide a discriminative answer.
+However, the \textit{evaluator} 1) identifies mistakes made by the \textit{reasoner}, e.g., confusion in the sub-question decomposition step; 2) incorporates factual evidence to support the right answer, i.e., ``\textit{the other options are all occupations or roles (clown, king, teacher), while `room' is a physical space or location}''.
 3) Finally, it corrects the final choice to the golden one, (B) room.

-\paragraph{Efficiency Analysis} To evaluate the effectiveness of CaCo-CoT, we statistically analyze the number of discussion rounds in both zero-shot and one-shot settings using the ScienceQA dataset.
-We set the maximum depth $d_{max}$ to 3.
-The findings are depicted in Figure \ref{fig:depth}.
-Remarkably, we observed the number of rounds is significantly concentrated on 1, denoting that CaCo-CoT can quickly yield expeditious and conclusive responses to queries, with minimal instances of resorting to arbitrary selections due to recurrent challenges in reaching a multi-agent consensus.